 - the writers must be paid a stipend, honorarium, royalty and/or per diem, on top of necessary housing and travel

 - there must be a culminating activity be it a table read-through, a demo, a staged reading (with scripts in hand and minimal staging) or a new draft, but it can not be a workshop or production

 - the culminating project cannot charge an admission fee or accept a suggested donation at the door

 - preference will be given to pieces with original music but pieces utlizing pre-existing music will be considered

 - the project budget must match the grant 1-to-1

 There are 2 granting periods throughout the fiscal year.
-Project periods are now 7 months in length.
-Applications can request funds for development that starts or ends outside of the assigned project periods but the bulk of the work and expenses should still lie within the 7-month project period.
+Applications can request funds for development that starts or ends outside of the assigned project periods but the bulk of the work and all expenses should still lie within the 7-month project period.